 - Let cool for about 10 minutes.
 Remove from the pan to a cooling rack and cool completely before slicing and serving.

-I hope you give this quick bread a try!
+I hope you give this dill pickle quick bread a try!
 Let me know in the comments below.

 Don't forget to follow me on Instagram, Facebook, and Pinterest!